 Coming into Fallon, especially after crossing the Great Basin deserts of Utah and Nevada that stretch to the east, can be a shock to the system.
 First, relative to Nevada’s other US-50 towns, Fallon is big: upward of 8,000 residents, with all the attendant shopping malls, traffic lights, and fast-food franchises.
 Second, but perhaps more striking, Fallon is green: alfalfa, onions, garlic, and cantaloupe grow as far as the eye can see.
 Otherwise, Fallon offers ATMs, gas stations, and motels lining US-50, as well as the usual Pizza Huts and Subways, and a handy 24-hour Safeway.

-Besides agriculture, Fallon’s main employer is the U.S. Navy, whose air base and target range is an important training center for carrier-based fighters and bombers—the “Top Guns” made famous by the Tom Cruise movie.
+Besides agriculture, Fallon’s main employer is the U.S. Navy, which has an air base and target range that is an important training center for carrier-based fighters and bombers—the “Top Guns” made famous by the Tom Cruise movie.

-Forty-five miles east of Fallon, Hwy-361 heads south to the magnesium-mining company town of Gabbs.
-East of Gabbs lies fascinating Berlin-Ichthyosaur State Park (775/964-2440), which holds an only-in-Nevada combination: the over 100-year-old ghost town of Berlin and a 225-million-year-old marine fossil quarry.
-Camping is available mid-April to October, and guided tours of the mine, town and the fossil beds are given weekends in summer.
+About 45 mi (72 km) east of Fallon, Hwy-361 heads south to the magnesium-mining company town of Gabbs.
+East of Gabbs lies fascinating Berlin-Ichthyosaur State Park (775/964-2440), which holds an only-in-Nevada combination: a 225-million-year-old marine fossil quarry and the 100-year-old ghost town of Berlin.
+Camping is available year round (water Apr.-Oct.), and guided tours of the town and the fossil beds are given weekends in summer.